Skip to main content Skip to search

 ""

-The 15-course (45-credit) Agile M.S. in Computer Science begins with a 5-course introductory sequence followed by advanced CS coursework and electives.
-The degree can be completed full time in 2 years, or part time at a pace that makes sense for you.
-Part-time students select 1-2 courses per semester in consultation with their program director.
+The 15-course (45-credit) Agile M.S. in Computer Science can be completed full time in 2 years, or part time at a pace that makes sense for you.
+View a typical full-time course sequence, review degree requirements, and download course descriptions below.

 Sample Full-Time Course Sequence